nickassafkirk/Memory_Minder_Memory_Game/README.md

   1. [Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events)
   1. [CSS Tricks](https://css-tricks.com/almanac/properties/p/pointer-events/)

 #### CSS vmin/vmax
 - To create a responsive gameboard, which has square game tiles across all screen sizes I used vmin values.
 I found information on vmin and vmax values in [this article](https://www.sitepoint.com/css-viewport-units-quick-)

 #### Local Storage Credit
 - When establishing a method by which game scores could be stored to local memory, I found information on passing values as JSON data at the following pages:
   1. [outline of JSON methods](https://m204wiki.rocketsoftware.com/index.php/List_of_Json_methods)
   1. [use of .stringify method](https://stackoverflow.com/questions/3357553/how-do-i-store-an-array-in-localstorage)
+  I was also made awar of the stringify method by my mentor Nishant

 #### Comparison Function
 - A comparison function discovered in this [stack oveflow post](https://stackoverflow.com/questions/1129216/sort-array-of-objects-by-string-property-value)